Sausage and Kale Mock Lasagna Casserole (Video)

 - Let the mock lasagna sit for a few minutes before you serve it; then dig in and wait for compliments!

-This Low-Carb Sausage and Kale Mock Lasagna Casserole freezes very well, but you probably won’t have any left.
+- This Low-Carb Sausage and Kale Mock Lasagna Casserole freezes very well, but you might not have any left!

 Weekend Food Prep: